RonPhan22/just-the-doc-jekyll-document/index.md

 layout: home
 ---

 This is a test website to document our project.
-Macbeth is a crazy person